-Establishing stronger links among addiction networks, community-based representatives, community-based programs and other key partners at the community level (e.g., research, political policy, and advocacy organizations) provides an opportunity to promote the interests of First Nations at regional and national levels.
-Regional and national networks can provide opportunities for knowledge development and exchange; a forum for contributing to the evolving addictions field; and ongoing advocacy for programming.
-All of these are vital in supporting community-based addictions systems.
+Establishing stronger links among substance misuse and mental wellness networks, community-based representatives, community-based programs and other key partners at the community level (e.g., research, political policy, and advocacy organizations) provides an opportunity to promote the interests of First Nations at regional and national levels.
+Regional and national networks can provide opportunities for knowledge development and exchange; a forum for contributing to the evolving substance misuse and mental wellness field; and ongoing advocacy for programming.
+All of these are vital in supporting community-based mental wellness systems.

 Diversity exists in governance structures for First Nations people, at all levels.
-Depending on the community, these may include: band councils, self-government, regional tribal councils, and provincial/territorial organizations, as well as national Aboriginal organizations representing women, urban Aboriginals, addiction, and mental health.
-These issues can present unique challenges when adapting governance and service needs for such a diverse client base.
+Depending on the community, this may include: band councils, self-governance, regional tribal councils, and provincial/territorial organizations, as well as national Indigenous organizations that represent women, and urban people with substance use and mental health issues.
+This can present unique challenges when adapting governance and service needs for such a diverse client base.

 Community decision makers and leadership have significant roles in reducing substance use issues within a community.
-Without clearly defining governance structures, the roles can be unclear between a First Nations community governance body and the addictions or mental health service, especially with respect to who is responsible for setting policies and standards.
+Without clearly defining governance structures, the roles can be unclear between a First Nations community governance body and the substance use or mental health service, especially with respect to who is responsible for setting policies and standards.

-The level of integration and collaboration between community addictions services and off-reserve or provincial services varies widely.
+The level of integration and collaboration between community mental wellness services and off-reserve or provincial services varies widely.
 In some regions, collaboration is formal and well-established, while others have little or no collaboration.
-This is the case for detoxification services in particular.
+This is the case for withdrawal management services in particular.

 Several regions currently have forums where regional working groups or committees may network, identify needs and challenges, and advise on regional and/or provincial actions.
-As well, the National Native Addictions Partnership Foundation serves as a national advocate in advancing First Nations and Inuit culturally based addictions services.
+As well, the National Native Addictions Partnership Foundation serves as a national advocate in advancing First Nations and Inuit culturally based mental wellness services.